ELB111/CNN_CIFAR10/README.md

  ## Resources

- Read more about the current state of Computer Vision
+ Read more about CV breakthroughs made in 2024

 https://imagevision.ai/blog/trends-in-computer-vision-from-2024-breakthroughs-to-2025-blueprints/